 I serve as the Alexander M. Crenshaw Professor of Public Policy in the School of Public and International Affairs at the University of Georgia.
 My research centers on strategy and innovation in public policy and organization studies, often at the intersection of business and government.
 I am currently Editor of the Journal of Public Policy and an elected Fellow of the National Academy of Public Administration.

-Above Politics: Bureaucratic Discretion and Credible Commitment, written with Gary J. Miller of Washington University in St. Louis, will be published in the Political Economy of Institutions and Decisions series of Cambridge University Press.
+Above Politics: Bureaucratic Discretion and Credible Commitment, written with Gary J. Miller of Washington University in St. Louis, was published in 2016 in the Political Economy of Institutions and Decisions series of Cambridge University Press.
 Presidential Rhetoric and the Public Agenda: Constructing the War on Drugs, written with Jeff Yates of Binghamton University, was published by Johns Hopkins University Press.

 My papers have appeared in peer-reviewed journals such as the Administrative Science Quarterly, the Journal of Public Administration Research and Theory, the Journal of Policy Analysis and Management, the American Journal of Public Health, and the American Journal of Political Science.
 My Erdős number is 3.